openmod/openmod/docs/userdoc/permissions.md

 > Just adding the TeleportPlugin:teleport permission will **not** grant the child permissions like TeleportPlugin:teleport.bring.

 ## Finding Command Permissions
 If you do not know what permission a command requires, you can use `help <command>` to find it.
-Permissions for subcommands are not granted automatically and must be given either by using wildcards on the parent command permission or by specifying them directly.
+Permissions for child commands are not granted automatically and must be given either by using wildcards on the parent command permission or by specifying them directly.

-You can also look up permissions by checking out the help.md file generated in each plugin's folder.
+You can also look up permissions by checking out the help.md file generated in each plugins folder.